 These signs will show at about 3 to 5 months in from when you planted outdoors.
 Note some buds will be larger than others so don’t be disappointed when you see this.

-Towards the end of your grow, when your buds are looking good, check inside your bud for mold.
+Towards the end of your grow, when your buds are looking good, check inside your bud for mould.
 You can do this by ripping the bud in half.
-Mold is of a dark, greyish colour.
-You don’t want any mold on your grow so dispose of buds affected as soon as you see it.
+Mould is of a dark, greyish colour.
+You don’t want any mould on your grow so dispose of buds affected as soon as you see it.

 How much can you yield outdoors?